fqrouter/python-spdy/README.md

 python-spdy
 ==========

-python-spdy is a simple SPDY v2 parser/(de)muxer for Python 2.6 or newer.
+python-spdy is a simple SPDY v2/v3 parser/(de)muxer for Python 2.6 or newer.
 Python 3 is supported.
-SPDY v3 support is on the way.

 Usage
 -----